 How to reserve a camping permit

 In order to register, you will need to have an account set up.
-You can pre-register starting on January 8, 2019.
+You can pre-register starting in January 2020.
 It is strongly recommended that you preregister so that you don’t waste valuable booking time come 8am setting up an account instead of snagging one of the quickly disappearing spots.

-All campground reservations are 3 Nights/4 Days now.
-When I went, you could get an overnight permit but that is no longer the case.
+All campground reservations are 3 Nights/4 Days now and $375/pp. When I went, you could get an overnight permit for $140 but that is no longer the case.
+Prices change year to year at the discretion of the tribal council.

 If you need to cancel your reservation, note that the reservation does not issue refunds but you can try to sell any that you can’t use through the official Facebook groups.